About

 Members are encouraged to email the secretary by August 31 of each year their nomination for election for any vacant positions.
 The incumbent will be informed by the secretary 4 weeks ahead of the AGM of any other nominations.
 If the incumbent wishes to continue stand, a biography of 100 words will need to be completed (by all relevant candidates) for circulation to the membership 3 weeks ahead of the AGM, and there will then be an election at the AGM.
 Nominations may also be made from the floor at the AGM and, if so, that person will be entitled to speak briefly to their nomination.

-The following positions will be declared vacant at the 2022 AGM which will be held at the ANZSOC Conference in Darwin, December 2022.
+The following positions will be declared vacant at the 2024 AGM which will be held at the ANZSOC Conference in Christchurch, December 2024:

 Office Bearer